vzellweg/threejs-hackathon/README.md

 #### What did I learn?

 How to manipulate a geometry over time by editing it's vertices.
 How to load 3d models found on sketchfab.
+How to implement gsap staggering on three.js objects.

 ## Attributions